 We can also open it for group tours by special arrangement, donations greatly appreciated.
 Please Contact the Museum.

-Artillery Hill Walking Tours start in the grassy field near Battery Randol at 1 PM on Saturdays from Memorial Day weekend through Labor Day weekend.
+On the 1st and 3rd Saturday of each month from Memorial Day weekend through Labor Day weekend Artillery Hill Walking Tours start in the grassy field near Battery Randol at 1 PM.
 These guided tours can take as long as two hours depending on the interest level of the visitors, but you may join or leave at any time.
 Tours go along the main gun line (10 and 12 inch Barbette guns), including down into some of the hallways and storage rooms underneath, walk around and through Battery Benson (2 10 inch Disappearing guns), up through the Ready Tunnel to the underground Cistern. and finally to the HECP.
 For those that have time, the tour can continue to the Mortar Batteries and the underground Plotting Room there.
 Bring a flashlight if you can.

-Walking Tours are also available for groups of 5 or more by special arrangement, donations greatly appreciated.
+Subject to the availability of volunteers Walking Tours are available for groups of 5 or more at any time by special arrangement, donations greatly appreciated.
 For larger groups we can provide additional guides.
 Please Contact the Museum.

 On Saturday and Sunday tours of the Harbor Entrance Control Post will be available from 11-3 and the Mortar Battery Plotting Room will be open.
 There will be a guided walking tour of the gun line starting in the grassy field near Battery Randol at 1 PM on Saturday.

-There is no charge for the rides, to visit the exhibits or to take any of the CAM sponsored tours on the hill.
-All the vehicles and displays are privately owned and maintained and the exhibitors are always grateful for donations to help cover costs.
+There is no charge to visit the exhibits or to take any of the CAM sponsored tours on the hill.
+All the displays are privately owned and maintained and the exhibitors are always grateful for donations to help cover costs.
 Normal admission fees to CAM apply, as always admission is free for active duty service members (partners and dependents are half price) and children ages 5 and younger are let in for free.

 The Coast Artillery Museum participated in the Washington State Parks First Day Hikes program in 2014 and 2015.
 State Parks sponsors guided walks in numerous Parks around the State on New years Day.
 At Fort Worden CAM led guided tours of the gun batteries and Harbor Entrance Control Post on top of Artillery Hill.